Ritik-gusain/saas/README.md

 Luminescent.io is a hybrid **Freemium (BYOK) + Team AI Chatbot SaaS**.

 - **Individuals (Free/BYOK):** Solo users can use the platform for free by bringing their own API keys (OpenAI, Anthropic, OpenRouter, etc.).
 Usage is billed directly to their own API accounts.
-- **Teams (Subscription):** Companies replace fragmented individual AI subscriptions with a single team-wide plan.
+- **Teams (Subscription+ BYOK):** Companies replace fragmented individual AI subscriptions with a single team-wide plan.
 Teams get shared workspaces, collaboration features, and usage is covered by the platform's API allowance (via Bytez).

 ### Pricing Tiers